mobizt/Firebase-ESP-Client/README.md

 ```

-For multiple paths stream, see the MultiPath_stream example.
+For multiple paths streaming, see the MultiPath example.

-The following example showed how to subscribe to the stream changes at "/test/data" and read the stream manually.
+The following example showed how to subscribe to the data changes at "/test/data" and polling the stream manually.

 ```C++
 //In setup(), set the streaming path to "/test/data" and begin stream connection